 Major Australia terror attack ‘inevitable’, top cop says

-SYDNEY: A major attack in Australia is “inevitable”, one of the nation’s top counter-terrorism police officers said Wednesday, warning that “anything can happen at any time”.
+SYDNEY: A major attack in Australia is ‘inevitable’, one of the nation’s top counter-terrorism police officers said yesterday, warning that ‘anything can happen at any time’.

 Australian authorities say they have prevented 13 terror attacks on home soil in the past few years, including an alleged plot in July to bring down a plane using poisonous gas or a crude bomb disguised as a meat mincer.